Are you planning a new website for your nonprofit? How do you make the right website content decisions? You start with a website content strategy.

-Don’t make the mistake of leaving content to the end of your website project.
-Instead, put content first and start with a content strategy; your researching and planning will help you to achieve your website goals.
+Don’t make the mistake of leaving content until the end of your website project.
+Instead, put content first and start with a content strategy; your research and planning will help you to achieve your website goals.
 You’ll have a written guide for the content you develop now and in the future – a guide that you can share with others who create content for you.
 You’ll create a website that connects your purpose and content with users and their needs.

 Do you need my help with website content strategy?

 If you’re convinced of the value but know that you need help pulling it all together, check out my Nonprofit website content strategy package.Planning a new nonprofit website?
 Don't make the mistake of leaving content until the end.
 Click To Tweet